ConceptaNjolima/MyTNTResources/Week 2/[PM2.1]Prototype and test.md

-# Prototype and validate
+# Prototype and test

 NTs explore some of their problem statement ideas through prototyping.
 It introduces the value of prototyping and various methods, starting with low fidelity options.

 ## Learning objectives

 * TNTs will learn how to build a paper prototype.
-* TNTs will be introduced to tools for additional prototyping.
+* TNTs will be introduced to tools for prototyping.
 * TNTs will understand how prototyping fits into the product life cycle.
+* TNTs will learn how to and practice testing a prototype.

 ## Time required and pace